14.6. Lesson: Creating Detailed Maps with the Atlas Tool

 Coordinates on the sides of the grid.

-You have created a similar composition already in Module: Laying out the Maps.
+You have created a similar layout already in Module: Laying out the Maps.
 Go back to that module as you need.
 You can look at this example image for reference:

 Export your map as an image and look at it.